 ACTINIC KERATOSIS

-Actinic keratosis, also known as solar keratosis, is the most common form of “pre-cancer”.
-It develops from chronic exposure to ultraviolet (UV) rays from the sun or indoor tanning.
+Actinic keratosis, also called solar keratosis, is a precancerous skin change that develops from long-term exposure to ultraviolet (UV) radiation from the sun or indoor tanning.

 What is actinic keratosis?